puppetlabs/bolt/pre-docs/bolt_installing.md

 Install Bolt and its dependencies on *nix platforms.

-1. To install the dependencies you need to use Bolt, run the command that corresponds to your operating system.
+1. To install the dependencies you need to install Bolt, run the command that corresponds to your operating system.

   -  For Fedora 25